DamianMehers/swiftsharp.io/_posts/2021-03-18-xctest-toggle.md

     XCTAssert(sw.value as!
 String == "1")
 ```

-Now it works - I tap in the vertical center, on the left side of the switch, minus ten points.
+Now it works - I tap in the vertical center, on the right side of the switch, minus ten points.